Scattering resonances in unbounded transmission problems with sign-changing coefficient: Quasi-pair for unbounded transmission problems with sign-changing coefficient

 We now consider the problem:

-where $P = -\Div(\eps^{-1}\, \nabla)$ with $\eps$ defined in \cref{eq:fct_e}.
-By \cref{def:quasi}, the quasi-pairs are compactly supported therefore the outgoing condition does not play a role in their construction.
-We replace in particular the outgoing wave condition by an homogeneous Dirichlet boundary condition in order to construct localized quasi-pairs.
-The formal construction relies on: (i) an initialization where we setup the equation and the expansions in the tubular neighborhood, (ii) the leading order term computation, and (iii) a recurrence to compute higher order terms.
+where \( P = -\Div(\lapc^{-1}\, \nabla) \) with \( \lapc \) defined in \cref{eq:fct_lap}.
+By \cref{def:quasi_res}, the quasi-pairs are compactly supported therefore the outgoing condition does not play a role in their construction.
+We replace in particular the outgoing wave condition by a homogeneous Dirichlet boundary condition in order to construct localized quasi-pairs.